The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

-I can be guilty of sometimes forgetting that not everybody knows how to reframe, meditate or set goals and as such fail to remember I may have useful information to share.
+When writing about self development I was guilty of sometimes forgetting that not everybody knows how to reframe, meditate or set goals and as such fail to remember I may have useful information to share.

 Don’t worry about writing the occasional post that you think is obvious because there will be plenty of people who think it’s pure gold.

-Cons – Will likely get side-stepped by people who have no interest in the subject matter.
-Can be tricky to make entertaining.
+- Will likely get side-stepped by people who have no interest in the subject matter

 Example: How Do I Stay Committed To My Goals